 SMS signal being switched off (the signal residue is caused by the receiver and IF noise)

 The next step is to pick up the signal from output of Rö5, just as has been proposed in the modified FuG25a schematic (detected signal being amplified)

 Please consider the wire where I have connected onto the pointer Nachtfee

-Please double click at the schematic as to open it in pdf
+Please click at the schematic as to open it in pdf

 The detected 400 Hz signal

 Please notice the two signal contents being the 400 Hz demodulation of the SMS signal as well as the wobbled receiver signal.
 During this wobbling process the signal sweeps over a band of about 6 MHz.
 The consequence is that we also will see the noise spectrum of that band.